Talytta/Talytta/README.md

 I'm mainly interested in frontend
 ---------------------------------

-I've been studying programming for three months, i'm currently participating in an Oracle program.
+I've been studying programming for three months.
 I'm learning algorithms, HTML, CSS, JavaScript and web development.

 * 🌍  I'm based in Brasil
 * ✉️  You can contact me at [talytta.oliveira.to@gmail.com](mailto:talytta.oliveira.to@gmail.com)